How to Use a Solder Fountain

 Time Adjustment

-This adjustment can be used to precisely control operations of a repetitive nature, or in instances where a circuit board exposure heat must be strictly controlled.
+This adjustment can be used to precisely control operations of a repetitive nature or in instances where a circuit board's exposure heat must be strictly controlled.

 Removal Tool

-A variety of removal tools exist to help extract the component once reflow has been achieved.
-The extractor tool should provide the operator a good grip, but should not unduly damage the component during removal.
-However, sometimes a tool is not workable and the operator will need to use a gloved hand.
+Various removal tools exist to help extract the component once reflow has been achieved.
+The extractor tool should give the operator a good grip but not unduly damage the component during removal.
+However, sometimes a tool is not workable, and the operator must use a gloved hand.
 See Figure 3.

 Circuit Board Pre-heat

-The standard recommendations for pre-heat is 1 to 4 hours at 65 to 120 degrees C (150 to 250 degrees F).
-The requirements of temperature and time for pre-heat depend on the board construction, age and exposure to the atmosphere.
+The standard recommendation for pre-heat is 1 to 4 hours at 65 to 120 degrees C (150 to 250 degrees F).
+The temperature and time requirements for pre-heat depend on the board construction, age, and exposure to the atmosphere.

 Board Preparation

-Prior to rework the operator should straighten any component leads which may prevent the easy removal of the component, and mask the area surrounding the component to be removed if protection is needed.
-An operator may need to mask components, with high temperature tape or high-temperature flexible mask.
-The mask may need baking to provide the proper cure prior to reflow.
+Before rework, the operator should straighten any component leads, which may prevent the easy removal of the component, and mask the area surrounding the component to be removed if protection is needed.
+An operator may need to mask components with high-temperature tape or a high-temperature flexible mask.
+The mask may need baking to provide the proper cure before reflow.

 Rework